eHealthAfrica/trace-and-go-public/README.md

 - See [doc/install.md](doc/install.md) for how to run the prototype
 - See [doc/services.md](doc/services.md) for a list of services we are currently using

-Please keep all discussions on github with the issues.
-Otherwise feel free to email me under didi.hoffmann@ehealthnigeria.org
+Please keep all discussions on Github with the issues.
+Otherwise feel free to email us under didi.hoffmann@ehealthnigeria.org

 (Amsel => A miniature sms ebola lifeline)